 Due to the server synchronization IMAP is the preferred choice for setting up on mobile device or email client.
 This allows your email data to be backed up on the server.
 It also remains synchronized if you access your email on different devices.
 When you configure email on a mobile with IMAP, it usually allows to set a period of time for how long to sync email.
 This keeps data usage on your mobile minimal, as it will not start downloading email from the complete inbox.
 IMAP will also be the preferred protocol to setup with to allow for multiple devices as mail data is stored on the remote server.
 If for example you have an email account setup on multiple devices and delete a message on a single device, it will in turn sync and delete the message on all the devices that are setup with the email account.

 Thexyz Webmail allows you to access your own private or business email server by POP and IMAP, giving you secure access to check your email anywhere in the world, from any device, all you need is an internet connection.
-Thexyz supports TLS/SSL connections and authentication for data security.
+Thexyz supports TLS/SSL connections and authentication for data security on SMTP servers.
 Thexyz Webmail can also help you access your email account if your ISP blocks popular webmail sites or ports.

 With our Business Email, you can configure your device to use both POP and IMAP configurations.
 We generally recommend IMAP as this will keep a backup of email messages on the server.
 Whereas the POP protocol will simply deliver the message to the device, without keeping a copy on the server.